Risk Factors Dashboard

 Item 1A.
 Risk Factors

-Our business is subject to a variety of risks, including, but not limited to, the risks described below, which we believe are the most significant risks and uncertainties facing our business.
+Our business is subject to a variety of risks, including, but not limited to, the risks described below.
+We believe the risks described below are the most significant risks and uncertainties facing our business.
 Additional risks and uncertainties not known to us or not described below may also impair our business operations in the future.
-Additional risks and uncertainties not known to us or not described below may also impair our business operations in the future.
+If any of the following risks actually occur, our business, financial condition, results of operations and future growth could be negatively or materially impacted.
 If any of the following risks actually occur, our business, financial condition and results of operations and future growth could be negatively or materially impacted.
-If any of the following risks actually occur, our business, financial condition and results of operations and future growth could be negatively or materially impacted.
-Carefully consider the risks described below and all of the other information included in this Annual Report on Form 10-K when deciding whether to invest in our securities or otherwise evaluating our business.
+Carefully consider the risks described below and all of the other information included in this Annual Report on Form 10-K when deciding whether to invest in our securities or when evaluating our business.
 You should also refer to the explanation of the qualifications and limitations on forward-looking statements contained here under the heading "Forward-Looking Statements."

 Risks Related to Our Business and Operations